Water supply and sanitation in Nicaragua: Investment and financing

 Nicaraguan investment per capita in water supply and sanitation from 1991 to 2006 in constant US Dollars of 2006.

-The government plans to invest 2 billion USD in the water and sanitation sector between 2013 and 2030 as part of its program VIDA - Programa Integral Sectorial de Agua y Saneamiento Humano de Nicaragua, which was elaborated as a draft in 2012.
-The first phase includes about USD 350 million for 2013 to 2017, or about USD 70 million per year.
+The government plans to invest US$2 billion in the water and sanitation sector between 2013 and 2030 as part of its program VIDA - Programa Integral Sectorial de Agua y Saneamiento Humano de Nicaragua, which was elaborated as a draft in 2012.
+The first phase includes about US$350 million for 2013 to 2017, or about US$70 million per year.
 This would constitute a significant increase compared to previous years.

-According to the Nicaraguan Unidad Pública de Inversiones or Public Investment Unit, investments in water and sanitation from 1991-2006 were US$351 million or on average USD 22 million per year.
+According to the Nicaraguan Unidad Pública de Inversiones or Public Investment Unit, investments in water and sanitation from 1991 to 2006 were US$351 million or on average US$22 million per year.
 This corresponds to 0.49% of GDP or US$4.5/capita/year.
 Within that period investment levels increased substantially in 1997.
 After ranging between US$0.7 and US$1.1 per capita from 1991 to 1996, it went up to US$4.7 to US$9.4 from 1997 to 2006.
 All in all, the average investment level per capita and year from 1997 to 2003 is higher than in its neighboring countries Costa Rica and Honduras, but lower than in South American countries like Argentina, Peru and Colombia.

 Investments are almost entirely financed by foreign donors and the government passes foreign credits on as grants to ENACAL and to water committees in rural areas.
 Between 2002 and 2007 ENACAL invested US$162 million in the sector, of which 2% was self-financed by the utility, 5% was financed by the national government with its own resources, and the remaining 93% came from external grants and loans.

 There are no data on investments by NGOs, which provide funds mainly for infrastructure in rural areas.

 ICO has approved a $5 million loan to support the building of a sanitary sewerage and wastewater treatment system in Telica, Nicaragua.
 The initiative is funded by an agreement between ICO and the Central American Bank for Economic Integration (CABEI), which also funds other comparable projects in Central America.

 The newly built network will be 17 kilometers long, treat 830 m3 of water each day, and serve around 11 000 people.
 It will save an estimated half-tonne of microplastics from entering the water each year.